blbadger/blbadger.github.io/neural-networks3.md

 		return output
 ```

 The transformer encoder by default applies a dropout of probability $0.1$ to each layer (multi-head attention or fully connected) before layer normalization.
-As dropout has been disabled for the other positive controls on this page, it was also disabled for the transformer by calling `model.eval()` before training.
-Applied to the first control
+As normalization via dropout has been disabled for the other positive controls on this page, batch normalization was disabled by calling `model.eval()` after the first minibatch trained.
+Applied to the control function

 $$
 y = 10d